bhavykhatri/Operating-System/Assignment2/README.md

 4. `pipe`
   - takes an array of integer for file descriptor, it then fills the number with free file descriptor indices and creates a read and write file object which is pointed by each of them.
 Both of the file descriptor then points to the pipe object instead of inode object.
   - Implementation includes 3 functions for creating a pipe object, reading from pipe buffer into buffer and writing from buffer into pipe buffer.

+5. `close`
+  - Closing the file that is pointing file descriptor towards null.
+Also if no file descriptor is pointing towards a file object then freeing that file object.
+Check for knowing how many file descriptor points toward this file object is done by maintaing a field reference count for every file object.
+Similarly for pipe too.
+  - argument file descriptor

+6. `fork`
+  - Whenever child process gets created which is the copy of its parent process that is inherit all the register, file descriptor which are there in parent.
+  - Task was to increase the reference count by 1 for every file object.
+For `exit` system call it is just opposite.

 ## References
 Since readme doesn't include inuition of the concepts, please refer to the book OS: Three easy pieces book for understanding system calls in more detail.